 There are numerous ways that you can reduce transit damage when you ship goods.
 However, when you are looking for a freight broker, you need to check what insurance they have.
 While brokers don't physically handle any of the cargo, there are still risks involved in their service.

 As a result, these are the different types of insurance that a good freight broker ought to have:

 Some types of insurance can be confusing and hard to differentiate.
 For example, carrier liability and cargo insurance are two that are often mixed up.
 Our article on carrier libaility vs cargo insurance can help explain these differences.

 Cargo insurance covers shippers if things happen to their cargo during transportation.
 Now, freight brokers aren't legally required to have motor truck cargo insurance because they don't actually handle the cargo.
 However, there are different types of cargo insurance that most brokers do end up getting.

-Primarily, the key one to look out for is contingent cargo insurance.
-Here, this coverage acts as a safety net that works alongside the carrier's insurance policy.
+One type of insurance that you should look for is contingent cargo insurance.
+This coverage acts as a safety net that works alongside the carrier's insurance policy.
 If a shipper makes a claim for lost or damaged cargo, but the carrier's policy doesn't honor this claim, then contingent cargo insurance steps in.
-From a shipper's perspective, you can see why this is an essential piece of coverage to look for in a broker.
+From a shipper's perspective, this is an essential piece of coverage to look for in a broker.

 Freight brokers can also be held liable in personal injury cases, wrongful deaths, or negligent hiring.
 For example, if a carrier gets injured on a job, then they may file a claim against the broker.
 Vicarious Auto Liability Insurance is here to protect the broker in situations like this.